rcemper/Tutorial-QUERY/Tutorial-0.md

 The class is defined as \[Final\] to keep the Global more readable.

 The demo content is generated using %Populate Utility.
-Therefore your data will look differenetly.
+Therefore your data will look differenet than here.
 Except for the Stream that is not serviced by %Populate.
 Here I generate some text that is randomly split into sections
 using || (double pipe) as a segment separator.